opencv/opencv/modules/objdetect/doc/cascade_classification.rst

 ---------------------------
 .. c:function:: bool CascadeClassifier::read(const FileNode\& node)

-    Reads the classifier from a FileStorage node.
-File may contain a new cascade classifier (trained traincascade application) only.
+    Reads a classifier from a FileStorage node.
+The file may contain a new cascade classifier (trained traincascade application) only.

 .. index:: CascadeClassifier::detectMultiScale